Civil vs. Criminal Lawsuits: Understanding the Differences

 A civil claim can be critical to help heal the emotional, physical, and psychological injuries that can haunt survivors of child sexual abuse well into adulthood.
 Plaintiffs in a civil lawsuit may seek money damages for trauma and emotional distress, hospital bills, and expenses associated with ongoing psychiatric therapy.
 Depending on the severity of the defendant’s conduct, punitive damages may also be available.
 Punitive money damages are extra money damages intended to punish the defendant.

-As discussed below, many factors contribute to building a successful sexual abuse case in civil court.
-It is important to understand that claims involving child plaintiffs pose unique challenges and should be brought only by lawyers who have experience handling such sensitive cases.
+As discussed below, many factors contribute to building a successful sex abuse case in civil court.
+It is important to understand that claims involving child plaintiffs pose unique challenges and should be brought only by lawyers for child molestation victims who have experience handling such sensitive cases.

 Building a civil case